jpruiz84/bpmp-virt/README.md

 			status = "okay";
 		    };

   Also, you will need to add the alias for the uarta node.
 This code must be inserted after the uarta definition.
 For instance at the end of the root block

 		aliases {
 		  serial0 = &uarta;
 		};

+  Note again that steps 8 -9 are available as a patchfile described in step 7.

-12. Compile the ammended guest Device Tree
+10. Compile the amended guest Device Tree

 		dtc -Idts -Odtb uarta-qemu-8.1.0.dts -o uarta-qemu-8.1.0.dtb

-13. Also, you will need to allow the unsafe interrupts Either type as sudo
+11. Also, you will need to allow unsafe interrupts Either type as sudo

 		echo 1 > /sys/module/vfio_iommu_type1/parameters/allow_unsafe_interrupts